fekerel/cbrn-to-fakeapi/GUIDE.md

 - For each test scenario, expose a single public method that:
   - Performs required setup (e.g., pick or create IDs, compute params/body) internally.
   - Calls exactly one target endpoint.
-  - Returns the Axios response (or `false` if preconditions fail).
-Prefer returning the response.
+  - Returns the Axios response.
-- Place these as new methods in `SpecialEndpointService.ts` if they are composite/analytics-type endpoints, or in a new scenario service file under the same folder if you need logical separation.
+- Create a new scenario service file under `src/api/fakeApi/` and suffix it with `...ScenarioService.ts` (e.g., `UsersScenarioService.ts`, `OrdersScenarioService.ts`).
+Do not add these to `SpecialEndpointService.ts` (it has been removed in this branch).
-- Ensure a second method variant exists that accepts explicit IDs when needed (pattern: `getXOnlyByID(id: number)`) for flexibility, mirroring the existing style.
+- Optionally provide a second variant that accepts explicit IDs when needed (pattern: `getXOnlyByID(id: number)`) for flexibility.

 ### 3.3 Test files
 - Location: `fake-api-tests/`.
 - Structure per test case:
-  - Import the scenario service instance (e.g., `specialEndpointService`).
+  - Import the scenario service instance (e.g., `usersScenarioService`).
-  - In the `it` block, call one scenario method with no parameters (e.g., `await specialEndpointService.getProductSalesStatsByID()`).
+  - In the `it` block, call one scenario method with no parameters (e.g., `await usersScenarioService.exampleScenario()`).
   - Validate response: `status` code, `data` type, presence and types of required fields, and basic consistency checks (counts, min/max, non-negativity, ID equality).
 - Do not embed setup or additional API calls inside the test—the scenario service must hide that complexity.
 - Avoid guards that swallow failures; tests should fail if the response is invalid.